arolson/MachineLearningForStocks/README.md

 <h2>Machine Learning For Stocks</h2>
 Course repo for my notes and experiments during the Machine Learning for Trading course with Udacity.

-# How to retrieve Stock history
+# How to retrieve stock history
 Add `history.py` to your active directory.
 And call either `get_csv_data(symbols)`(gets data in csv format, and returns it as a pandas data frame) or `get_googlefinance_history_data(symbols)`(returns the data as a hash).
 Each takes a list of symbols ex: `['AAPL','SPY']` and retrieves a twenty year history of price data on each respective stock.